crusoexia/FEE-weekly/tdd-workshop/tdd-workshop-1.md

 ---

-# 5. Write another specification for this task, repeat the steps *3* - *4* until all functional specification have been done.
+# 5. Write another specification for this task, repeat the steps *3* - *4* until all functional specification have been finished.